Circular (Yet Sound) Proofs: Preliminaries

-An \emph{elementary tautology} is a formula of the form $\overline{A} \vee A$, where $A$ is a formula.
-Note that by the convention to view disjunctions and conjunctions as associative, commutative and idempotent, the formula $\overline{A} \vee \overline{B} \vee (A \wedge B)$ is an elementary tautology.
-If $\Gamma$ is a set of formulas, a disjunction of formulas in $\Gamma$ is a formula of the form $A_1 \vee \cdots \vee A_m$, where $m$ is a non-negative integer and each $A_i$ is a formula in $\Gamma$.
-Disjunctions of formulas in $\Gamma$ are also called $\Gamma$-clauses or $\Gamma$-cedents.
+An \emph{elementary tautology} is a formula of the form~$\overline{A} \vee A$, where~$A$ is a formula.
+Note that by the definition of the dual of a formula (and the convention to read disjunctions up to associativity), the formula~$\overline{A} \vee \overline{B} \vee (A \wedge B)$ is an elementary tautology.
+If~$\Gamma$ is a set of formulas, a disjunction of formulas in~$\Gamma$ is a formula of the form~$A_1 \vee \cdots \vee A_m$, where~$m$ is a non-negative integer and each~$A_i$ is a formula in~$\Gamma$.
+Disjunctions of formulas in~$\Gamma$ are also called~$\Gamma$-clauses or~$\Gamma$-cedents.
 A clause is a disjunction of literals.